cnieuwoudt/1000-Genomes-Exon-Data/README.md

 # 1000-Genomes-Exon-Data

-Make sure to add a short description here of the data
+This repository contains genome-wide exon-data from the 1000 Genomes Project.

+For a detailed description of the process used to collect and format the data please see the PDF entitled "Documentation for Creating Exon Data."